Major Work Activity C – Installs air and material handling systems

 select material |

-material is selected according to requirements, drawings and specifications |
+material is selected according to drawings and project specifications |

 measure and modify flashing |